 How it works

 This residency offers the artist the opportunity to work independently on a project and process of their choosing.
 There are no expectations of a ‘finished product’ although a presentation can be arranged if the artist desires.
-Past residents have spent the time variously researching for a film, sleeping, reading, walking, devising new theatre, performing on the beach at night, making objects within the woodland, collecting beach clay, meeting local artists, fundraising, investigating bus service cuts…
+Past residents have spent the time for example variously researching for a film, sleeping, reading, walking, devising new theatre, performing on the beach at night, making objects within the woodland, collecting beach clay, meeting local artists, fundraising, investigating bus service cuts…

-Residents are asked to contribute in several ways.
-Primarily by spending a small proportion of their stay engaging, for example, with the family, the village or surrounding community (introductions can be facilitated by Anna).
-The amount of time you spend on this would be discussed before your stay, e.g. a 6 week stay – one weekend, or a weekend stay – an hour.
+Residents are invited to contribute back to the place in several ways.
+Primarily by spending a small proportion of their stay, for example, engaging with the family, the village or surrounding community (introductions can be facilitated by Anna).
+The amount of time you spend on this can be discussed before your stay, e.g. a 6 week stay – one weekend, or a weekend stay – an hour.

 What form the contribution would take might include:

 - making links/interventions with local individuals or organisations such as Hooke Park, bell ringers, the primary or secondary school, participation in local events etc,